 2 of 6

-Interest on 2 trust funds (one for Old-Age and Survivors Insurance, the other for Disability Insurance);
+Interest on two trust funds (one for the program’s Old-Age and Survivors Insurance, the other for its Disability Insurance)

-The lion’s share — about 85% — is drawn from payroll taxes.
+Most of the funding — about 85 percent — is drawn from payroll taxes.

-In any given year, these taxes were originally calculated to cover prevailing needs, but in 1983, Congress raised them in anticipation of a considerable rise in expenditures once the baby boomer generation reached retirement.
+These taxes were originally calculated to cover prevailing needs, but in 1983 Congress raised them in anticipation of a considerable rise in costs once the baby boomer generation reached retirement.

-Currently, 6.2% of earnings are deducted from an employee’s paycheck for Old Age, Survivors and Disability Insurance, up to the maximum taxable income for this purpose of $118,500.
-Everyone, regardless of income, is assessed an additional 1.45% to cover Medicare insurance.
+Currently, 6.2 percent of earnings are deducted from an employee’s paycheck for Old Age, Survivors and Disability Insurance, up to the maximum taxable income for this purpose of $127,200 in 2017.
+Everyone, regardless of income, is assessed an additional 1.45 percent to cover Medicare insurance.
 Employers must match the amounts deducted.

 2 of 6